|

 Because we are human and are programmed to prefer things we find attractive, you should pick a puppy you like the looks of.
 If you really like how your dog looks, it will make your bond much stronger than if you dislike or are indifferent to how he looks.
 If you think your dog is gorgeous, you will be proud to show him off.
 You might even overlook some of his bad behaviors.
-If you think your dog is ugly, he will never become your "once in a lifetime" dog, no matter how intelligent, talented and well-behaved he is.
-This is not to say you should choose your favorite-colored puppy from a breeder and/or litter that is other than your first choice.
+If you think your dog is ugly, he will never become your "once in a lifetime" dog, no matter how intelligent, talented, and well-behaved he is.

 It is always best to choose your puppy using these criteria in this order:

-(2) Choose your litter; taking into consideration temperament, structure, conformation, health, size and hunting ability of bitch and sire
+(2) Choose your litter, taking into consideration temperament, structure, conformation, health, size, and hunting ability of bitch and sire; and

-(3) Choose your puppy; 1st by temperament, next by structure/conformation, and lastly by appearance
+(3) Choose your puppy, 1st by temperament (normal vs abnormal), next by structure/conformation, and lastly by appearance

 |